mauroalberti/geocouche/README.md

  - calculate the angles between planes stored in a layer and a reference plane
  - plot data from layers or texts in stereonets

-These two tools are available from the QGIS plugin interface See help in installed plugin for further details.
+These two tools are available from the QGIS plugin interface.

+See help in installed plugin for further details.